spaceraccoon/streamliner-doc-word-replacer/README.md

 # Streamliner

-Flask webapp that replaces words in uploaded docx files and outputs the new version.
+Flask webapp that replaces words in uploaded docx files *according to debate tournament rules* (not simple replacement) and outputs the new version.
 Useful if you want to quickly replace a dictionary of words.
 Streamliner was built for a debating website to reduce the number of syllables in a speech, but can be easily repurposed.

 ![Screenshot](screenshot.png "Screenshot")